Estimating Monte Carlo variance from multiple Markov chains: Examples

+Generating MCMC samples from the parameter posteriors of neural networks is a notoriously challenging problem.
+This example considers a multi-layer perceptron (MLP) with three neurons in the output layer performing multiclass classification on a real-world dataset involving penguins.
+This dataset consists of body measurements for three penguin species: Adelie, Chinstrap, and Gentoo penguins.
+Four body measurements per penguin, specifically body mass, flipper length, bill length, and bill depth, along with the sex and location (island), are used to predict the penguin species.
+More information about the dataset can be found in \cite{penguins_data}.

+Following the experiments from \cite{papamarkou2021challenges}, we use the MLP model for the penguin example to get 29 MLP parameters.
+We employ the \texttt{bnn\_mcmc\_examples} package to generate the 29 dimensional Hamiltonian Monte Carlo (HMC) chains on the MLP parameters with the same specifications as used in the paper.
+We run 5 parallel chains of size 1e5 each with starting values sampled from the Gaussian prior and repeat for 10 replications.
+The trace plots of dimensions 15 and 23 in figure \ref{fig:penguins_trace} show the multi-modal nature of the target, with the Markov chain jumping between the modes.

 In this example, both the true posterior mean and the resulting asymptotic covariance matrix $\Sigma$ are unknown.
 Thus coverage probabilities are not estimable.
 We, therefore, focus on the quality of estimation of ESS.
-Figure~\ref{fig:multinomial_ESS_running} contains the running estimate of $\widehat{\text{ESS}}/mn$ using both ABM and RBM estimators.
-Since the target distribution is unimodal with moderate levels of posterior correlation, it does not take long for the two Markov chains to adequately explore the state space.
-Even then, there is a noticeable advantage of using RBM over ABM.
-RBM produces a systematically lower estimate of ESS whereas the ABM estimator may give a false sense of security in early small runs of the sampler.
-However, the two of them start agreeing after 5000 steps in the Markov chain, at which point RBM is no better than ABM.
-This agrees with our theoretical results which indicated that the large sample behavior of both methods is similar.
-Even in this simple Bayesian model, the finite sample gains of using the RBM estimator are undeniable.
+Figure~\ref{fig:penguin_ESS_running} contains the running estimate of $\widehat{\text{ESS}}/mn$ using both ABM and RBM estimators.

+Given the multi-modal nature of the target, the Markov chains take a while to explore the state space adequately.
+The advantage of using RBM over ABM in such scenarios is clearly evident.
+RBM produces a systematically lower estimate of ESS, whereas the ABM estimator may give a false sense of security in early small runs of the sampler.
+This goes to show that the finite sample gains of using the RBM estimator are undeniable, and MCMC diagnostics are much more reliable with RBM.